6 Month Outdoor Instructor Training Course

 During the course you will train in the following activities.
 This will provide you with a comprehensive set of skills to kick start your new career.
 The training programme is over an average of 5 days per week with two days off.
 Although, on days off we encourage you to get out to practice & develop your skills.

-- British canoeing paddlesports Core training or assessment.
+- British Canoeing paddlesports Level 2 Core Coach training

 - Scottish Raft guide level 1-3 depending on outcome on the course.